Sarathi7777/Nebula-GenAI/CONTRIBUTING.md

-# Contributing to ImageMagic ✨
+# Contributing to Nebula GenAI ✨

-Thank you for your interest in contributing to ImageMagic!
+Thank you for your interest in contributing to Nebula GenAI!
 We welcome contributions from developers of all skill levels.

 ## 🚀 Quick Start